Warsaw Christmas market | what to expect

 Not 1, but 2 Santas!

 If you haven’t yet frozen over, head to the Old Town Market Place (Rynek Starego Miasta).
 There are several stalls here selling festive food and drink, as well as an ice skating rink in the centre.
 Dating back to the 13th century, the area was the centre of Warsaw until the end of the 18th century.

-Renaissance style buildings greet you upon arrival, its colours even more luminous in the sunlight.
+Renaissance style buildings greet you upon arrival, its colors even more luminous in the sunlight.
 The town hall was once the meeting place of representatives of guilds and merchants, as well as city fairs.

 While I recommend visiting during the day to fully appreciate the detail and architectural style, it’s much prettier at night.
 More people, both locals and foreigners, brave the cold to enjoy an outdoor beer, or grab something to eat.